Generalized Artin Primitive Root Conjecture: Abstract

-.5 in \textit{\textbf{Abstract:}} Asymptotic formulas for the number of integers with the primitive root 2, and the generalized Artin conjecture for subsets of composite integers with fixed admissible primitive roots \(u\neq \pm 1,v^2\), are presented here. \\
+Asymptotic formulas for the number of integers with the primitive root 2, and the generalized Artin conjecture for multiplicative subsets of composite integers with fixed admissible primitive roots \(u\neq \pm 1,v^2\), are presented here.